distiller/docs.distiller.io/_posts/2014-05-01-project_managing_shared_schemes.md

 3. Locate the application target in the list.
 Make sure the “Shared” checkbox on the far right is checked.
 [screenshot]

-4. Check this file into your repository and use this Shared Scheme in your Distiller project configuration [screenshot]
+4. Check this file into your repository and use this Shared Scheme in your Distiller project configuration.
+[screenshot]